 This week, I’m turning the blog over to Kristen McFadden.
-She’s a 24 year old Canadian, who volunteered with The Real Uganda for a month back in 2015.
-Why are we talking to her now?
-Because she’s heading back to Uganda in May, 2017 to re-join our programs.
+She’s a 26 year old Canadian, who volunteered with The Real Uganda for a month back in 2015, and spent another month with us in 2017.

-Kristen currently works with autistic kids and JUST completed her Master’s Degree (rad).
-Back in 2015, she displayed a level of openness with both primary students and women’s groups, that made her a very popular volunteer.
+Kristen has a Master’s Degree and currently works with autistic kids in Canada (rad).
+While in Uganda, she displayed a level of openness with both primary students and women’s groups, that made her a very popular volunteer.

 In the evenings, Kristen ran around and had fun with all the kids living in her compound.